enspirit/makefile-for-monorepos/README.md

 1. All folders at level one will be considered *components* of the architecture as soon as they include a Dockerfile.
 It is the case in this example for *base*, *api* and *frontend*.
 For all of them you magically get all the [component image rules](#per-component-image-rules) and [component standard rules](#per-component-standard-rules).

-2. All services defined in the docker-compose [currently enabled by the COMPOSE_FILE variable](https://docs.docker.com/compose/reference/envvars/#compose_file) automatically get the [component lifecycle rules](#per-component-lifecycle-rules).
+2. All services defined in the docker-compose files [currently enabled by the COMPOSE_FILE variable](https://docs.docker.com/compose/reference/envvars/#compose_file) automatically get the [component lifecycle rules](#per-component-lifecycle-rules).

-3. It provides 'magic' but it is still based on *make* so you can [configure or override](#configure-it) things and even [extend](#extend-it) them globally or on a component basis using `config.mk` and `makefile.mk` files.
+3. It provides 'magic' but it is still based on *make* so you can [configure or override](#configure-it-optional) things and even [extend](#extend-it) them globally or on a component basis using `config.mk` and `makefile.mk` files.
 This allows you to extend rules without changing the original makefile so that you can get [bugfixes and improvements](#how-to-update)

 ## Configure it (optional)

 The first time you run one of the Makefile's rules, it will create a config.mk where you can configure the name of your project (it defaults to your project's folder name).
 That name will be used as a prefix for all the subsequent images built.

 Let's take this repository as an example.
-[We've used "monorepo" as a project name](config.mk#1) and we have 4 components: *api*, *base*, *frontend* and *tests*.
+[We've used "monorepo" as a project name](config.mk#L1) and we have 4 components: *api*, *base*, *frontend* and *tests*.
 The images built will be tagged monorepo/api:latest, monorepo/base:latest, etc...

 You can override other things in your `config.mk` if our defaults are not to your taste.
 It's as simple as adding a line specifying which variable you want to override and providing its new value.